Munna-Soft/Ultimate-YouTube-Video-Downloader/README.md

 4. **Run the Script**
    - Double-click `Ultimate YouTube Video Downloader.bat`.
    - Enter the video/playlist URL.
-   - Choose whether it’s a playlist.
+   - Choose whether it’s a playlist. (y/n)
-   - Pick the desired format using the serial number.
+   - Pick the desired format resulotion using the serial number.
    - Wait for the download to complete.

 5. **Find Your Files**
-   - Videos and audio files are saved inside the `Downloads` folder.
+   - Video, Audio & Thumbnail files are saved inside the `Downloads` folder.
-   - Each downloaded video will have its corresponding `.jpg` thumbnail image.
+   - Each downloaded file will have its corresponding `.jpg` thumbnail image.

+✅ Now you have a **fully automated, thumbnail-supported, and clean-naming YouTube downloader** for Windows!

+---

+## 👨‍💻 Author
+🛠️ Developed and maintained by [Munna MasterMind](https://facebook.com/The.Munna) & [Portfolio](https://munna-soft.github.io/Portfolio) 👈

+🌍 Open-source and free for all users.
 ---

 ## 📜 License